wyfo/apischema/docs/validation.md

 ```

 ### Validators are not run on default values
-If all validator dependencies are initialized with their defau
-lt values, they are not run; make sure your default values make sens.
+If all validator dependencies are initialized with their default values, they are not run.

 ```python
 {!validator_default.py!}